 Competitors deliver dramatic readings of published poems or pieces of published works.
-Competitors will have a black binder to refer to, but most of their speech should be memorized (they should not be just reading from the binder, only referring to it).
+Competitors will have a black binder to refer to, but most of their speech should be memorized (they should binder, only referring to it).

 There will be a brief introduction to the piece near the beginning of the piece.